MohammadWasil/Sentiment-Analysis-IMDb-Movie-Review/README.md

 ## How to work with the code

-### Sentiment Analyses Using Bags of Words - Random Forest
+### Sentiment Analysis Using Bags of Words - Random Forest

   1) Change the directory, in read_csv(), to location of your labeledTrainData.tsv.<br/>
   2) Change the directory, in read_csv(), to location of your testData.tsv.
   3) Run the file.

-### Sentiment Analyses Using RNN - Recurrent Neural Network.
+### Sentiment Analysis Using RNN - Recurrent Neural Network.

   1) Change the directory of data_train and data_test of ''Sentiment Analysis using RNN' to the location of respective dataset.<br/>
   2) Run the file.<br/>